 S-Poly connections are used by many Adroit modules to send multiple signals down a single cable.

 They use the same user interface as regular Voltage Modular polyphonic connections so appear to behave exactly the same but there is one important difference.
-Regular polyphonic connections do not transmit 16 signals all the time.
+Regular Poly connections do not transmit 16 signals all the time.
 Instead they are limited to the NUMBER OF VOICES polyphony setting in Voltage Modular.

-So if you set the number of voices to four then regular poly connections are only able to send four signals.
-Effectively the excess “wires” are cut behind the panel which makes regular polyphonic connections useless for applications that require all 16 wires to work reliably.
+So if you set the number of voices to four then regular Poly connections are only able to send four signals.
+Effectively the excess “wires” are cut behind the panel which makes regular Poly connections useless for applications that require all 16 wires to work reliably.

 So Adroit uses a technology called S-Poly connections (short for Secure Polyphonic connections) that transmit all 16 signals all of the time regardless of the number of voices set by NUMBER OF VOICES.

-S-Poly connections are discernible from regular polyphonic connections by a colored ring surrounding the socket.
+S-Poly connections are discernible from regular Poly connections by a colored ring surrounding the socket.

 S-Poly outputs have a blue ring.